rotki/rotki/docs/api.rst

             }],
       }

-   :reqjson list[object] watchers: A list of watchers to add as defined in the `above section <watchers_shema_section>`__ but without an identifier.
+   :reqjson list[object] watchers: A list of watchers to add as defined in the `above section <watchers_schema_section>`__ but without an identifier.
 The identifier is created server-side and returned in the response.

    **Example Response**: